Fairy: Christian belief in fairies

-In the modern era, C. S. Lewis writes about the possibility of fairies being real in “The Longaevi” (the "Long-livers" or "Long Lived Ones") in his book The Discarded Image.
+In the modern era, C. S. Lewis writes about the possibility of fairies being real in "The Longaevi" (the "Long-livers" or "Long Lived Ones") in his book The Discarded Image.
 Lewis also shared this account of comments by J. R. R. Tolkien within a letter to Arthur Greeves (22 June 1930):

 Tolkien shares more about the possible reality of fairies in a manuscript published posthumously:

 Christian theologians John Milbank and David Bentley Hart have spoken and written about the real existence of fairies as has the Christian philosopher Stephen R. L. Clark.
 Hart was a 2015 Templeton Fellow at the University of Notre Dame Institute for Advanced Study and has published the most on this topic including references in multiple interviews and books, especially Roland in Moonlight.
 For example, Hart has written:

+Fairies in Non-European culture

+Diwata in Philippine mythology are nature spirits or minor deities, often seen as fairies in modern times.
+The term comes from the Sanskrit "devata" (deity), and they are sometimes linked with fairies called lambana.
+In modern Tagalog, "diwata" means fairy or nymph.
+The word is thought to originate from the Sanskrit word devata.
+It refers particularly to nature spirits of extraordinary beauty, like Maria Makiling.

+In chess

+Fairy chess pieces are a generic term for pieces not found in standard chess, yet which do exist in one or more similar games known as chess variants.